admanaut/haskell-deriving/README.md

 # Deriving in Haskell

+### GHC version

+GHC 8.6.1 or newer is required to run all these examples

 ## visualising automagically derived instances

 If you are like me and need to see the actual code that gets generated